dcelisgarza/DDD.jl/docs/src/index.md

  [0.0 0.0; 0.0 0.0; 0.0 0.0]
  [0.0 0.0; 0.0 0.0; 0.0 0.0])
 ```
-This method automatically takes the previously defined loops and scatters them according to the parameters provided in the `DislocationLoop` structure.
-Furthermore, the `memBuffer` defaults to 10.
-The number of entries allocated for the matrices is the total number of nodes in the network times `memBuffer`.
-Here we allocate enough memory for all the nodes but no more.
-Since julia is dynamic we can allocate memory when needed.
-However for performance reasons it is advisable to minimise memory management as much as possible.
+This method automatically takes the previously defined loops, and scatters them according to the parameters provided in the `DislocationLoop` structure.
+Furthermore, `memBuffer` defaults to `N log2(N)` loops where `N` is the total number of nodes and links.
+If `memBuffer` is provided, the number of nodes allocated is `memBuffer * N`.
+Here we allocate just enough memory for all the nodes but no more.
+The software is capable of expanding the arrays as needed using the same `N log2(N)` heuristic as it approximates graph growth.
+Minimising memory management is advisable to increase performance.

 This function will also automatically calculate other quantities to keep track of the network's links, nodes and segments.
 ```julia